This feature requires Manager user level or higher.

 - Campaign sends

-Appears when a Regular, RSS, A/B Testing, Automation workflow, or Timewarp Campaign was sent.
+Appears when a Regular, RSS, A/B Testing, automations, or Timewarp Campaign was sent.

 Date and time when a subscriber opens your campaign.